 Investment refers to the action or process of investing money for profit.
 Hernaus (2011) defines SRI as an application of corporate social responsibility (CSR) principles and sustainable development in making decisions on financial investment.
 While Cowton (2004) defines SRI as a set of approaches which include social or ethical goals or constraints in selecting their underlying share portfolio.
 SRI considers the characteristics of potential investment along with expected risks and return.
 SRI can be defined broadly as "an investment process that considers the social and environmental consequences of investments, both positive and negative, within the context of rigorous financial analysis" (SInha and Kumar, 2013).
-On the other hand, Bellendir (2004) defines SRI as an investment process consisting of financial analysis as well as the social and environmental consequences of investments.
-Therefore SRI can be defined as the process of selecting potential
+On the other hand, Bellendir (2004) defines SRI as an investment process consisting of financial analysis as well as the social and environmental consequences of investmental consequences of investmental consequences of investment process consisting of financial analysis as well as the social and environmental consequences of investmental consequences of selecting potential